Knicks vs. 76ers odds, prediction, time: 2026 NBA playoff picks, Game 1 best bets by proven model

 Longtime rivals will meet in the second round of the NBA playoffs 2026 as the New York Knicks face the Philadelphia 76ers, with Game 1 on Monday.
 New York (53-29) knocked off Atlanta in six games to reach the East semifinals for the fourth straight year.
 Philadelphia (45-37) rallied from a 3-1 hole to upend Boston to give the Sixers their first series win since 2023.
 This is the 11th playoff matchup between the franchises, with the 76ers holding the 6-4 edge, though New York won the last meeting in 2024.

 Tipoff is at 8 p.m.
 ET from Madison Square Garden in New York City.
-The teams split their four regular-season matchups, with the road team winning all four.
-New York is a 7.5-point favorite in the latest 76ers vs. Knicks odds from FanDuel Sportsbook, while the over/under for total points scored is 212.5.
+After opening at -4.5, New York is now a 7.5-point favorite in the latest 76ers vs. Knicks odds from FanDuel Sportsbook, while the over/under for total points scored is 212.5.
 Before making any Knicks vs. 76ers picks, check out the Sixers vs. Knicks predictions from the SportsLine Projection Model.

 The SportsLine Projection Model simulates every NBA game 10,000 times and has returned well over $10,000 in betting profit for $100 players on its top-rated NBA picks over the past eight-plus seasons.
 The model entered the second full week of the 2026 NBA playoffs on a sizzling 25-9 roll (74%) on top-rated NBA spread picks this season.
 Anyone following its NBA betting advice at sportsbooks and on betting apps could have seen huge returns.